trulia/webpagetest-charts-api/README.md

 If things get weird You can get into debug mode with:

-`DEBUG="wpt-api"*  npm start`
+`DEBUG='wpt-api*'  npm start`

-And it'll get chatty.
+And it'll get real chatty.
 Or specify just the module you're debugging for less verbosity.
 Building a service on top of a module that talks to a service can get weird sometimes, so there's lots of debugging.